HP ScanJet: ScanJet Plus

 The original ScanJet sold very well for HP, with PC Week calling it a "mammoth succes[s]" six months after its initial release.
 By the beginning of 1988, the ScanJet had accounted 27 percent of all scanner sales in terms of dollar volume, per Gartner Dataquest.
 Canon's IX-12 had heretofore been the most popular scanner for the PC platform, but by 1989 the ScanJet had caught up in terms of sales and third-party software support.
 That year, Canon and HP collaborated on the design for the follow-up ScanJet Plus, released in February 1989.
 The scanning engine of the ScanJet Plus reused Canon's design for the IX-30F, while Hewlett-Packard designed the rest of the hardware as well as the support software.
 The ScanJet bumped the bit depth up to 8 bits, or 256 shades of gray, while retaining the 300-dpi maximum resolution of its predecessor.
-The ScanJet Plus could connect directly to any PC that had a bidirectional parallel port—namely the IBM PS/2, which invented that standard for parallel connection—but it otherwise required an optional interface card at additional cost.
+The ScanJet Plus supported bidirectional parallel communication, a standard for parallel communication introduced with the IBM PS/2 in 1987; it sold with either an ISA interface card for standard PCs or a Micro Channel architecture (MCA) interface card for the PS/2.
 Like the original ScanJet, the ScanJet Plus also sold with an optional ADF attachment.

 The ScanJet Plus had exceptional market uptake and was widely praised in the technology press.
 It was the first mass-marketed grayscale scanner for desktop computers and was influential in bringing the cost of the average scanner down from the multiple thousands of dollars to the sub-$2000 range.
 By 1991, the ScanJet Plus had become a de facto standard for scanner hardware, with new competing scanners boasting compatibility with the ScanJet Plus (in terms of feature set and API commands sent to DOS and Windows software).
 ScanJet Plus–compatibility would remain the lowest-common denominator for numerous scanners on the market for nearly a decade, until the maturation of the TWAIN API for scanners occurred in the late 1990s.
 Even by 1996, the ScanJet Plus remained popular on the reseller market.